fre5h/DoctrineEnumBundle/README.md

 How it works?
 If there is no additional parameter for the filter, [ReadableEnumValueExtension](./Twig/Extension/ReadableEnumValueExtension.php "ReadableEnumValueExtension") tries to find which ENUM type of the registered ENUM types consists this value.
 If only one ENUM type found, then it is possible to get the readable value from it.
 Otherwise it will throw an exception.

-For example `BasketballPositionType` and `MapLocationType` could have same ENUM value `C` with its readable variant `Center`.
+For example `BasketballPositionType` and `MapLocationType` can have same ENUM value `C` with its readable variant `Center`.
 The code below will throw an exception, because without additional parameter for `|readable` filter, it can't determine which ENUM type to use in which case:

 ```jinja
 {{ set player_position = 'C' }}